Tatsuya Oiwa: Kickboxing career

 Oiwa was scheduled to fight Hirotaka Asahisa during the K-1 World GP 2020 in Fukuoka.
 He lost the fight by unanimous decision.
 He was next scheduled to fight Naoki Yamamoto at Krush 123.
 He won the fight by a third-round knockout.

 Oiwa was scheduled to fight the former K-1 Featherweight champion Yuki Egawa at K-1 World GP 2021 in Fukuoka.
 Egawa later withdrew from due bout due to COVID-19 protocols.
 The pair was rescheduled to face each other at K-1: K'Festa 5 on April 3, 2022.
 Oiwa won the fight by unanimous decision, with scores of 30–29, 30–29 and 30–28..

 Oiwa faced Adam Bouarourou in the quarterfinals of the 2022 K-1 Super Featherweight World Grand Prix.
 He won the fight by unanimous decision.
 Oiwa advanced to the tournament semifinals, where faced Leona Pettas, in a rematch of their June 28, 2020, bout, which Oiwa lost by decision.
 Oiwa once again came up short, as Pettas won the fight by a third-round knockout.

 Oiwa wax expected to face Kaito Ozawa at K-1 World GP 2023: K'Festa 6 on March 12, 2023.
 Ozawa withdrew from the fight on March 8, due to a bone contusion of a metacarpal bone, and was replaced by Yuta Kuneida.
 He won the fight by a second-round knockout.

+Oiwa faced Tomoya Yokoyama at K-1 World GP 2023 in Yokohama on June 3, 2023.
+He lost the fight, which saw both fighters get knocked down, by unanimous decision.